ulikunitz/xz/doc/xz-issues.md

 wastes bytes bearing no information.
 This is certainly not optimal for a compression format.

+It might also not be necessary to provide the filters including their parameters to be provided for each block.

 # LZMA2

 LZMA2 consists of a series of chunks with a header byte.
 The header byte